Jacob Geller: Life and career

 Jacob Geller was born on February 8, 1995.
 Geller traces his experience with video games back to his childhood and cited his Jewish upbringing and background as a basis for his writing and analysis, later describing Judaism as "a culture built on study, examination, argument."
 Geller's video essays typically compile experiences or ideas from several different sources.
 Geller explained in an interview that he often discovers the focus of an essay while writing it.
-In addition to his YouTube channel, Geller has interned for Game Informer and written for Polygon.
+In addition to his YouTube channel, Geller has interned for Game Informer and written for Polygon, and he is a member of the video company MinnMax.